Marcnuth/keras-attention/README.md

-# keras-attention
+# Keras Attention

+## Introduction
-Attention Mechanism Implementations for NLP via Keras
+This is the implementations of various Attention Mechanism for Keras.

+## Install

+## Usage